ssmagula/ssmagula.github.io/_posts/2024-12-28-manila_envelopes.markdown

 flytitle: Streamlined operations
 title: Look for a manila envelope on your desk
 comments: true
-dek: Just before the launch of what would have been the first tabbed browser, something got in the way
+dek: Just before the launch of what would have been the first tabbed browser, something got in the way, Episode No. 4
-date:   2024-12-18 09:27:14 -0600
+date:   2024-12-28 09:27:14 -0600
 categories:
 author: Stefan Smagula
 img-large: https://www.mediastorehouse.com/p/731/largest-no-7-adulthood-group-iv-19781579.jpg